mihaipriboi/WRO_Future_Engineers_2024/README.md

 }
 ```

 The final challenge in this round consists in parking the robot.
 The way we implement this is based on the quali.
 Basically we want to move as close to the outer walls as possible so that we're perfectly positioned for the parking and avoid all of the cubes.
 How we achieve this is by going perpendicular to the outside walls after we finish the obstacle round (see the ```POSITION_BEFORE_FIND_PARKING``` case).
 The goal is to position ourselves as close as possible to them.
-After we receive a trigger from the camera that we're in its proximity, we straighten ourselves out and start the basic quali code.
+After we receive a trigger from the camera saying that we're in its proximity, we straighten ourselves out and start the basic quali code.

 While moving around the map like this (in the ```FIND_PARKING``` case), we are constantly scanning for magenta blobs that represent the parking walls.
 When we detect them, we send a trigger from the camera to the arduino and then we have a hardcoded sequence that puts us between the walls, perfectly parallel to them, implemented in the ```POSITION_FOR_PARK``` case.
 After that, we move straight in order to get closer to the outer wall (see the ```PARK``` case).
-When we receive the trigger from the camera, we stop, move a couple of cm straight and stop the robot.
+When we receive the trigger from the camera, move a couple of cm straight and stop the robot.

 Camera code: